Exploring the Utila Cays!

 3) Captain Renny-

-Another veteran of the sea, with a nice big fast boat.
+A veteran of the sea, with a nice big fast boat.
 Captain Renny is a very good man, and has nice tales of the island.
 Capt.
-Renny can be found at Bay View Hotel, in Sandy Bay, just at the intersectionn where you turn up to Colibri Hotel.
+Renny can be found at Bay View Hotel, in Sandy Bay, just at the intersection where you turn up to Colibri Hotel.

 5) Captain Hal or Captain Jake Whitfield

 Also available with smaller boat – very nice older islanders with lots of sea-time.
-You can usually find them next to Big Mama’s restaurant, sitting out front of the house that says “sea shells for sell” on the left.
+You can usually find them next to ‘Samantha’s Seven Eleven’ Store on the point before the Seven Seas Cafe, sitting out front of the house that says “sea shells for sell” on the left.

 What to Bring: